James Hannington: Ministry

-After eight days of captivity, Hannington's porters were killed on Mwanga II's orders, and on 29 October 1885, Hannington himself was speared in both sides.
+After eight days of captivity, Hannington's porters were killed on Mwanga II's orders, and on 29 October 1885, Hannington himself was speared in both sides in Kyando village.
 As he died, his alleged last words to the soldiers who killed him were: "Go, tell Mwanga I have purchased the road to Uganda with my blood."

 Alexander Murdoch Mackay, who had first-hand knowledge of events from the Buganda side, in letters dated 2 May 1886, wrote: